shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

     <aside class="notes">
         <b>Ionic comes with dozens of components out of the box and each component has the look and feel of its original platform</b>
         <ol>
-            <li>FOr instance buttons: On the left side we have material design button for Android and on the right iOS buttons</li>
+            <li>For instance buttons: On the left side we have material design button for Android and on the right iOS buttons, and all of that with the same codebase!</li>
         </ol>
-        <b>With Ionic you get the majority of the components you might need to create a good user experience.</b>
+        <b>With Ionic you get all the components needed to create a good UI.</b>
     </aside>
 </section>